 butter for greasing

 2. Cover the roughly-cut liver with cold water, bring to a boil and cook for five minutes.
-Strain & cool and then chop the liver with the onion, in a blender or on a board, as finely as you can.
+Strain away the liquid and then chop the liver with the onion, in a blender or on a board, as finely as you can.

 3. Cover the lamb & beef mince with water and bring to the boil in a large pot.
-Cook out for approximately 40 minutes and cool.
+Cook out for approximately 30 minutes.
 Keep 300ml stock from this cooked meat.

-4. Give the porridge oats a rough chop and toast them in a hot pan or under a grill, shaking occasionally to make sure they don't burn.
+4. Give the porridge oats a rough chop and toast them on a hot pan or under a grill, shaking occasionally to make sure they don't burn.

-5. Mix all the ingredients together with the stock and transfer to a well greased casserole dish and cover with a layer of tin-foil.
+5. Now mix all the ingredients together with the stock and transfer the mix to a well greased casserole dish.
+Cover and seal with a layer of tin-foil.

 6. Place in a bain marie (a water bath) using a pan large enough to accommodate the dish and add boiled water around it, to come ¾ of the way up the dish.
 Check this from time to time and top up the water level.
-Cook for about 2½ hours and serve immediately.
-I like to stack mine up for presentation.
+Cook for about 2½ hours.

 2 tsp wholegrain mustard